-For any immediate, life-threatening situation call 911, then the CPS office at 541.383.7272 from any outside phone or extension 7272 from an internal phone.
+For any immediate life-threatening situation or crime incident call 911, and then if you desire you can call CPS at 541.383.7272 from any outside phone or extension 7272 from an internal phone.

 If the CPS office door is closed or it is after hours and the Boyle Education Center is still open, there is a phone located near the door, outside of room 161 that will connect the reporting party with the officer or dispatcher on duty.